tytydraco/yessleep/out/This_is_the_truth_about_the_birdhouses_my_greatgrandfather_built_and_the_hell_that_followed_them_God_Im_so_sorry_Eli_I_promise_I_didnt_know.md

 I haven’t forgiven them yet.

-Someday I will but today is not that day.
+Someday I will, but today isn’t that day.

 I’m so sorry, Eli.